wangdaye123/cs461-g56/README.md

     (3) Choose New data set
     (4) Click upload a file and choose the csv file which export from the "DataForCapstone1" table (5) Using the data set and select the conlumn which need to evalute.
-    (6) Select the visual types and the conlumns need to evaluate.
+    (6) Select the rows that need to evaluate and chhose the visual types.
     (7) the visual will be created on right side.

 # Introduction for project: